ProxeusApp/proxeus-core/docs/docker.md

 For more usage instructions, visit the [Docker Compose CLI reference](https://docs.docker.com/compose/reference/).

+In each case you can then use the **logs** command to see the system status (with the useful `-f` parameter):

+`docker-compose logs`

+For more usage instructions, visit the [Docker Compose CLI reference](https://docs.docker.com/compose/reference/).

 ## Simple Docker Compose

 `docker-compose -f docker-compose.yml -f docker-compose-extra.override.yml up`